vivaria/edisonrul.ing/docs/source/cards/d/dimension-explosion.md

 ### Card Rulings

 Return 1 face-up Fusion Monster you control to the Fusion Deck. ●Returning 1 face-up Fusion Monster you control to the Extra Deck is a cost.
-●This card targets removed from play monsters for both players.
+*   This card targets removed from play monsters for both players.
-●This card can't be activated unless both players have at least 1 removed from play monster.
+*   This card can't be activated unless both players have at least 1 removed from play monster.
-●This card can't be activated unless both players have at least 1 open Monster Card Zone.
+*   This card can't be activated unless both players have at least 1 open Monster Card Zone.